kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

 </text-box>

-Our cluster and the apps in it have been pretty much a black box.
+Our cluster and the apps in it have so far been pretty much a black box for us.
 We've thrown stuff in and then hoped that everything works all right.
-We're going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.
+We're now going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.

 Before we can get started let's look into how Kubernetes applications are managed more easily.
-[Helm](https://helm.sh/) uses a packaging format called charts to define the dependencies of an application.
-Among other things Helm Charts include information for the version of the chart, the requirements of the application such as the Kubernetes version as well as other charts that it may depend on.
+[Helm](https://helm.sh/) uses a packaging format called _charts_ to define the dependencies of an application.
+Among other things, Helm Charts include information for the version of the chart, the requirements of the application such as the Kubernetes version as well as other charts that it may depend on.

-Installation instructions are [here](https://helm.sh/docs/intro/install/).
-After that we can add the official charts repository:
+Installation instructions for Helm are found [here](https://helm.sh/docs/intro/install/).

+After the installation, we can add the official charts repository:

 ```console
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 $ helm repo add stable https://charts.helm.sh/stable
 ```

-And after that we can install [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
-By default, this would put everything to the default namespace.
-Let's create a new namespace and move it there.
+Next, we can install the [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
+By default, this would put everything in the default namespace.
+Let's create a new namespace and add it there.

 ```console
 $ kubectl create namespace prometheus